Vietnamese invasions of Cambodia: Vietnamese annexation of Cambodia (1834-1841)

 The Vietnamese forces led by general Trương Minh Giảng reconquered Cambodia from Siamese forces in early 1834 and escorted the Cambodian king back to Phnom Penh.
 The Siamese army withdrew with two thousand Khmer and Chinese families from Phnom Penh.
 Along the westward routes to Siam, the Thai army also took massive local Khmer population and deported them to northeast Thailand.

 By late 1834, Minh Mạng renamed Cambodia as Tây Thành province and incorporated it into his kingdom.
 Trương Minh Giảng was appointed as the governor of the province.
-Entire the Cambodian administration, tax resisters, military, foreign affairs, economy departments,... were transferred to Vietnamese control.
-The Cambodian Theravada priests were purged and shot.
+Entire the Cambodian administration, tax resisters, military, foreign affairs, economy departments were transferred to Vietnamese control.
 Ang Chan died in early 1835.
 Minh Mạng appointed Queen Ang Mey as the puppet ruler, and the enthronement ceremony was celebrated following Vietnamese traditions.

-"...The barbarians [in Cambodia] have become my children now, and you should help them, and teach them our customs...
-I have heard, for example, that the land is plentiful and fertile, and that there are plenty of oxen [for plowing]... but the people have no knowledge of [advanced] agriculture, using picks and hoes, rather than oxen.
-They grow enough rice for two meals a day, but they don’t store any surplus.
-Daily necessities like cloth, silk, ducks and pork are very expensive...
-Now all these shortcomings stem from the laziness of the Cambodians... and my instructions to you are these; teach them to use oxen, teach them to grow more rice, teach them to raise mulberry trees, pigs and ducks...
-As for language, they should be taught to speak Vietnamese.
-[Our habits of] dress and table manners must also be followed.
-If there is any out-dated or barbarous custom that can be simplified, or repressed, then do so.